Granite Beauty

 AppleGranite Beauty

-Originated on the farm of Z. Breed, Weare, New Hampshire, and was brought to notice in 1860 (Beach).
-Originally known also as Aunt Dorcas, Grandmother's Apple, and Clothes-yard Apple.
-In some portions of New England it was still much esteemed in the 1890s, both for home use and for market (Beach, citing Munson 1893), but it was little known in New York (Beach).
+A local variety originating on the farm of Z. Breed, Weare, New Hampshire.
+Brought to notice in 1860 by Z. Breed (Hovey, Magazine of Horticulture, 1860).
+In some portions of New England it was still much esteemed at the close of the nineteenth century, both for home use and for market, but it was little known in New York.

 Tree

-Hardy, vigorous, upright, spreading (Downing).
-Thomas describes the growth as "rather spreading."
-An annual bearer (Downing).
-Young wood light reddish brown, slightly downy (Downing).
-Beach confirms the tree is hardy and a good bearer.
+Hardy, vigorous, upright, spreading; Thomas describes the growth as "rather spreading."
+An annual bearer and a good bearer.
+Young wood light reddish brown, slightly downy.

 Fruit

-Form: Downing describes the fruit as roundish oblong, largest at the centre, and narrowing toward stalk and calyx, with an uneven surface, or obscurely ribbed.
+Form: Roundish oblong, largest at the centre, and narrowing toward stalk and calyx, with uneven surface, or obscurely ribbed (Downing).
 Thomas describes it as roundish-ovate, longest at middle, ribbed.
+Lowther gives the form as roundish (oblate).

-Skin: Somewhat oily (Downing).
+Skin: Somewhat oily.
 Color pale yellow, mostly overspread, striped, splashed, and mottled with two shades of red, with brown dots (Downing).
-Beach describes it more simply as yellow mostly overspread with red.
 Thomas describes the skin as yellow, striped bright red.
+Lowther gives the color simply as yellow with red.

-Core & Seeds: Core large, open (Downing).
-Seeds not further described.
+Core / Seeds: Core large, open.
+Seeds not described in source.

 Season